44 Best Online Proofreading Jobs To Make Money

 Duolingo is a very popular language-learning platform and they mostly offer translating jobs but you can also find proofreading/editing jobs to edit translations and make sure they are correct.

-I highly recommend checking out Duolingo if you speak more than one language.
+I highly recommend checking out Duolingo for editing jobs if you speak more than one language.

 Another great platform that you can use if you speak another language is Language Bear.